20milliliter/command-terminal/README.md

 # command-terminal

-CommandTerminal is a GDScript addon for Godot 4 that manages a developer-created Command Line, with the goal of providing flexible commands, with direct but safe interaction with business logic, through readable command declarations.
+CommandTerminal is an addon for Godot 4.x that manages a developer-created, hierarchical command system (think Minecraft), with the focus of providing flexible commands, with direct and type-safe interaction with business logic, through fairly readable declarations for commands.

 Features include: